Yaxuanzhang5/app-review-source-validation/README.md

 - Can quality flags be preserved?
 - Can raw and cleaned review text stay linked?
 - Can the database structure support future repeated ingestion?
+- Can the same pipeline continue from an existing database on a later collection day?

 Main outcome:

 - The first controlled run collected 300 reviews across three apps and inserted all 300 as new database rows.
-- The second controlled run collected 300 reviews again and correctly identified all 300 as already existing records.
+- The immediate duplicate handling run collected 300 reviews again and correctly identified all 300 as already existing records.
+- The Day 2 repeated collection run continued from the existing database and inserted 300 previously unseen review records.
 - No duplicate review rows were created.
 - All reviews had linked raw and cleaned text records.
 - All quality flag rows were linked back to review records.
 - The basic end-to-end ingestion and database workflow is working.
+- The Day 2 run provides initial evidence that the pipeline can capture new records over time.

 ---